hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 @Oldes Thank you, this time I have been caught by a really powerful illusion.
 Without your example where you have used `happend`, I would still be entrapped.
 Redbol languages have multiple possible working scenarios you can imagine, because of the multiple ways things could be done.

 [11:33:08](#CQYMrs-ssBqiWxZgKEm38joX5JMxUFoVAbIXf7rH3iY) <GiuseppeChillemi (GiuseppeChillemi)>:
-(I promise I will not tell Hostile Fork you love his work and you want to merge Ì†ΩÌ∏É )
+(I promise I will not tell Hostile Fork you love his work and you want to merge üòÉ )

 [11:47:33](#COBygCNuHi27Zu9TldVdbx-JN3hcr_zt-zpRi-lzYlo) <GiuseppeChillemi (GiuseppeChillemi)>:
 I sudden storm has forced me to remain home, so I have done further investigations on all parts involved.